Encyclopaedia of relations and characters,

 6.1.
 The biotic relation frame

-No doubt, 1859
+No doubt, 1859 was the birth

 and molecular biology (circa 1930) constitutes the foundation of modern biology.

 This chapter applies the relational character theory, introduced in chapter 1, to living

 beings and life processes.
 The genetic relation, leading to renewal and ageing, is the primary characteristic of living subjects (6.1).
 I investigate successively the characters of organized and of biotic processes (6.2, 6.3), of individual organisms (6.4)

 and of populations and their dynamic evolution (6.5, 6.6).
 For the time being, I shall take for granted that a species corresponds to a character.
 Section 6.7 deals with the question of whether this assumption is warranted.